 A streamlined processβappraisal and inspection sufficeβmakes it accessible.
 As home equity contracts gain traction, this productβs investor twist is revolutionizing portfolio expansion.

 As you scale your leverage strategy, consider where different tools fit different property types.
-Residential investors benefit from residential mortgage financing, while investors scaling into apartment buildings and 5+ unit properties should explore multi-family mortgage financingβCMHC programs, 50-year amortizations, and DSCR-based qualification all change the leverage math significantly in your favor.
+Residential investors benefit from our residential mortgage programs, while investors scaling into apartment buildings and 5+ unit properties should explore multi-family mortgage financingβCMHC programs, 50-year amortizations, and DSCR-based qualification all change the leverage math significantly in your favor.

 Key Takeaways: